getify/You-Dont-Know-JS/scope & closures/ch1.md

 Let's just say, for simplicity sake, that any snippet of JavaScript has to be compiled before (usually *right* before!) it's executed.
 So, the JS compiler will take the program `var a = 2;` and compile it *first*, and then be ready to execute it, usually right away.

-**Wait a minute!** What's all this got to do with the *scope conversation*?
+## Understanding Scope

+The way we will approach learning about scope is to think of the process in terms of a conversation.
+But, *who* is having the conversation?

 ### The Cast

-Let's meet the cast of characters that interact to handle code like `var a = 2;`, so we understand their conversations that we'll listen in on shortly:
+Let's meet the cast of characters that interact to process the program `var a = 2;`, so we understand their conversations that we'll listen in on shortly:

 1. *Engine*: responsible for start-to-finish compilation and execution of our JavaScript program.